Dubai Creek

 In the 1950s, extensive development of the creek began, including dredging and construction of breakwaters.
 A number of bridges allow movement of vehicles across the creek while abras are used as taxis.
 The banks and route alongside the creek houses notable government, business and residential areas.
 A number of tourist locations and hotels are situated along the creek.
+The Dubai Creek, a vital waterway in the heart of the city, plays a significant role in Dubai's growth by handling the passage of more than 13,000 ships annually.
+As a major artery for maritime trade, it supports the city's commercial operations.
+Enhancements to the Creek's infrastructure are being made through a project aimed at improving safety and security measures for maritime traffic and commercial activities.
+These improvements are expected to strengthen the city's role as a regional hub for trade and ensure smoother, more secure operations for the numerous ships passing through each year.